cloudflare/utahfs/docs/README.md

 4. `wal` - This contains a WAL, or Write-Ahead Log, where changes to the files in the archive are buffered before being pushed to the storage provider in the background.
-It has a maximum size (based on the `max-wal-size` config setting), after which new changes will block on
+It has a maximum size (based on the `max-wal-size` config setting), after which new changes will block on the storage provider accepting previous writes.

 Out of all of these, the most important one is #4 (the WAL) because it stores data that hasn't been uploaded yet.
 You can see the number of blocks in the WAL